SHARE

 The Mary Jane is as prim as it is proper.
 From its humble 20th-century beginnings to its current resurgence on the runway, this once-traditional silhouette effortlessly bridges the gap between childhood nostalgia and contemporary fashion.
 Defined by its signature T-bar strap across the instep and round toe, it’s been a staple in wardrobes for over a century and its character continues to captivate.

-Not got Mary Janes on your 2025 bingo card?
+Not got Mary Janes on your 2026 bingo card?
 Let’s walk you through a brief history of the shoe.
 Buckle up.

-The Origins of the Mary Jane Shoe
+The History of Mary Jane Shoes

 The Mary Jane gets its namesake from an American comic strip called Buster Brown, created in 1902.
 In the strip, Mary Jane was the sister of the titular Buster Brown, and both wore a specific type of T-bar strapped shoe.
 The shoes quickly became synonymous with the character and, by extension, with the style.
 It was then in 1904 that bar shoes became known as Mary Janes when the popular Brown Shoe Company named their own bar shoes after Mary Jane.
 Still with us?